HalfdanH/IDD_367a/README.md

-# Identifying Deforestation Drivers
+# INF367 project: Identifying Deforestation Drivers
-## INF367 project

 ### Competition Description:
 The competition is based on identifying deforestation drivers using image segmentation and IoU for the metric.